danneu/old.danneu.github.com/_posts/2013-02-09-your-first-discourse-plugin-tutorial.md

 Jeff Atwood, co-founder of [StackOverflow][so], recently released the beta of [Discourse][discourse], a forum system that hopes to become the Wordpress of forum software.

-I've been running a large vBulletin forum since 2007 and the very idea of migrating my community from legacy 2000-era forum software compelled my enough to teach myself Ruby and Rails.
+I've been running a large vBulletin forum since 2007 and the very idea of migrating my community from legacy 2000-era forum software compelled me enough to teach myself Ruby and Rails.

-So I naturally was drawn to Discourse as an opportunity to revive my passion for online communities and hopefully contribute to its codebase is a way more substantial than fixing comment typos.
+So I naturally was drawn to Discourse as an opportunity to revive my passion for online communities and hopefully contribute to its codebase in a way more substantial than fixing comment typos.

 Check it out: [http://meta.discourse.org](http://meta.discourse.org)